 Censorship means banning or suppressing the publication of news, music or other forms of art.
-Censorship is illegal when it is done without the backing of the law.
+Censorship is illegal when it is done without the backing of the law (and meet the three part test).
 One recent example of illegal censorship is the Nigerian Broadcasting Commission’s fine to Arise TV, AIT and Channels Television for their coverage of the EndSARS protest.
 This is a breach of freedom of expression.
 Other forms of illegal censor ship could be the refusal or restriction of license to run a media house or making laws that will require government scrutiny of any information before it is broadcast to the public.

-Government secrecy, which can manifest in refusal to grant access or make available information that is of public interest.
+Government secrecy, which can manifest in refusal without a reason to grant access or make available information that is of public interest.
+The reasons for refusal are stated in the law and there has to be a justification about why publishing information cannot be released.
 For example, the government refusal to publish the breakdown of salaries of government officials is a breach of the right to freedom of expression.

 Government’s harassment or threat of harm to citizen for participating in a protest or for a post on social media are breaches of the right to freedom of expression.
 Other examples of breaches are freezing bank accounts, arresting individuals for criticizing the conduct of the government and seizing international passports of protesters.

 Given the rise in online activism, government around the world have resorted to shutting down the internet or blocking access to website or social media platforms in breach of the right to online expression.